ifyoucanhear/djs/README.md

 the aim of this api is to make it *really* simple to start developing your bots. this api has server, channel and user tracking, as well as tools to make identification really simple.

+## esse módulo ainda está em alpha

+this node module is still in alpha, and some methods and functions may change or completely disappear

 ## installation

 ```bash